 - Direct mail to key groups

 - Paid advertisements in newspapers and social media postings

 - Feedback forms

 - Community Forums were held on Wednesday 24 May, Thursday 25 May, Thursday 17 August and Friday 18 August

 - A market stall took place the Cradle Coast Farmers’ Market on Sunday 28 May, Saturday 19 August and Sunday 20 August

-- Briefings and interviews – as needed
+- Briefings and interviews took place with key stakeholders

 - Gena Cantwell